pietrodn/lo-phi/slide.md

 ### Restoring physical machines

-* We cannot simply "restore a snapshot" like in VMs.
+* We cannot simply "restore a snapshot" like in VMs
 * **Preboot Execute Environment** (PXE) with **CloneZilla**
     * Allows to restore the disk to a previously saved state
     * No interaction with the OS
-* Also, DNS and DHCP servers.

 ### Scalable infrastructure